vrichter/gruppenkasse-docs/privacy-policy-en.md

 ##### Drive

-This is needed to open the created Form for updates and delete it.
+This is needed to open the created Form for updates and to delete it.

 ### Data Saving